-However, today I AM going to give you the 5 best and surprising benefits of Okra that I wish my mom had told me.
+However, today it’s 2023 and I AM going to give you the 5 best and most surprising benefits of Okra that I wish my mom had told me.

-One of the biggest benefits of Okra is how beneficial it is for improving blood sugar1 – whether you’re diabetic or not.
+One of the biggest benefits of Okra is how beneficial it is for blood sugar1.

-And as you may know from previous articles I’ve done, I think optimizing your blood sugar levels is a major key to total health, fitness, and longevity.
+And as you may know from previous articles I’ve done, I think supporting healthy blood sugar levels is a major key to total health, fitness, and longevity.

-Having healthy blood sugar levels and insulin sensitivity will help you avoid so many illnesses and diseases, not counting diabetes.
-Improving your blood sugar will help you gain muscle, lose fat, increase your energy levels, and improve mental health.
-Plus it will help lower cholesterol, triglycerides, blood pressure, and on and on.
+Having healthy blood sugar levels and insulin sensitivity will help you avoid so many health problems.
+Healthy blood sugar will help you gain muscle, lose fat, increase your energy levels, and improve mental health.
+Plus it will help support healthy cholesterol, triglycerides, blood pressure, and on and on.

-And if you’re interested in improving your blood sugar, visit this special link.
+And if you’re interested in having healthy blood sugar, visit this special link.